Rubber Tree Care Instructions

 Rubber Tree Common Symptoms

 • Leaves Fall Off: This may be caused by too frequent moving of the plant – keep it in one place and let it settle there.
 Drastic changes in temperature will also cause leaf drop.
 Regulate temperature to address this.
 Take note however that it's perfectly natural for older, lower leaves to fall off.
 Other causes of excessive leaf drop include keeping the soil waterlogged for long periods.
 It is best to allow your plant to reach near dryness before watering again.
+For more on leaf loss and how to fix, see below.

 • Yellow Leaves: This is a sign of overwatering.
 Reduce your watering, ensure that the soil dries out slightly between each watering.
 Click for more on Identifying overwatering vs Underwatering.